Trollhunters501/ServerCensoredNK/README.md

 ## General
-ServerSencored is a Pocketmine plugin that works to censor messages that contain another server's domain/ip
+ServerCensored is a Pocketmine plugin that works to censor messages that contain another server's domain/ip

 ## Features
 - Censoring messages that contain the domain or ip of a server/website